stanous-gracious/demo_projects/README.md

 Copy the Jar to c:\tech\ticket-reservation-1.0-SNAPSHOT-jar-with-dependencies.jar

 ## Instructions
-Start the Main Class
+Start the Main Class   -- 2 arguments are required to run the program number of rows and number of seats in row for eg : 10 rows and 10 seats in each row

-java -cp ticket-reservation-1.0-SNAPSHOT-jar-with-dependencies.jar com.walmart.ticket.reservation.TicketBookingProcessor
+java -cp ticket-reservation-1.0-SNAPSHOT-jar-with-dependencies.jar com.walmart.ticket.reservation.TicketBookingProcessor 10 10

 Application will start with the following prompt 2019-07-08 22:18:49 DEBUG TicketBookingProcessor:34 - Welcome to Ticket Booking Application